 Between the farming practices of humans and rampant diseases like rabies and distemper, the Ethiopian wolf is declining rapidly.
 Their numbers continue to plummet regularly.
 Since 2008, their population has declined by approximately 30%!
-Read more about these incredible and endangered canids.
+They are listed as Endangered by the IUCN.
+This is due to habitat loss, hunting, trapping, war and civil unrest, invasive species, and disease.

 First the Stats…